 Tony Amadio took office for his first term as a Beaver County Commissioner on January 4, 2008 and was honored to be selected as Chairman of the Board of the Beaver County Commissioners at that time.
-He was re-elected to his second term in November 2011 and will again serve as the Chairman.
 A career public servant, Mr. Amadio brings over three decades of experience as a teacher and twenty-four years of experience as a township supervisor to the Beaver County Courthouse.

 Mr. Amadio is proud of his record of achievement in Center Township.
 As a supervisor, he was instrumental in managing the growth of Center Township into the County’s major commercial, residential and educational hub.
 During his tenure, tens of millions of dollars were invested in infrastructure improvements which led to a major expansion of the housing and retail area.
 At the same time, he worked hard to insure that the neighborhoods retained their safe, comfortable environment for the citizens of his community.
 Commissioner Amadio intends to use this same type of common sense management to insure that all the communities of Beaver County can grow to their greatest potential and to provide opportunities for renewal in each neighborhood.